NullVoxPopuli/ember-resources/docs/docs/README.md

 - modifiers
   The building blocks are here to build modifiers already, as modifiers are a resource builder that receives an element as one of its arguments.
 - services
-  The building blocks are here to build services already, as services are resources where there lifetime is tied to the application, rather than something more ephemeral, like a component.
+  The building blocks are here to build services already, as services are resources where their lifetime is tied to the application, rather than something more ephemeral, like a component.

 </details>